heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-05-modify-file-content-with-installscript-using-deferred-custom-action.md

 - Install Exec Sequence: `After ScheduleReboot`
 - Install Exec Condition: `NOT REMOVE`

-The purpose of this type-51 custom action is to pass other property value to `CustomActionData` property since the deferred custom actions can only access to these built-in Windows Installer properties; `CustomActionData`, `ProductCode` and `UserSID`.
-That is the limitations of the deferred custom actions.
+The purpose of this type-51 custom action is to pass other property value to `CustomActionData` property since the deferred custom action can only access to these built-in Windows Installer properties; `CustomActionData`, `ProductCode` and `UserSID`.
+That is the limitation of the deferred custom action.

 **2. Create New InstallScript custom action as a deferred custom action**